onomondo/onomondo-softsim-cli/README.md

 Provisioning is split in two distinct steps:

-1. Pre-production.
-Fetch `n` profiles from the Onomondo API to avoid exessive load on API and to remove any dependencies on stable internet.
+1. Pre-production: Fetch `n` profiles from the Onomondo API to avoid excessive load on API and to remove any dependencies on stable internet.
 The profiles are encrypted using your public key.
-2. During production.
-Continiously get a new unique profile correctly formatted to specifications.
+2. During production: Continuously get a new unique profile correctly formatted to specifications.

 These steps correspond one-to-one with the available commands in the CLI tool.

 ### Command: Fetch
-This option fetches the specified number of profiles from the Onomondo API.
+This options fetches the specified number of profiles from the Onomondo API.
 Use the SoftSIM API generated in our platform to get access.

 ### Command: Next
 This option finds the next unused profile on your local system.
 The profile is decrypted using the private key pointed to by the `--key` argument.
 After decryption and encoding the file is prepended with `__` to invalidate the profile.

 ## Generate public / private key-pair
-To generate a SoftSIM API key you need a key pair as well.
+To generate a SoftSIM API key you will also need a key pair.
 Use at least 2048 bit keys.

 To generate a key pair:
 ```console
 ssh-keygen -t rsa -m PEM -b 4096 -f <path_to_new_key>
 ```

-The public key is expected to be PEM encoded
+The public key is expected to be PEM encoded:
 ```
 -----BEGIN PUBLIC KEY-----
 .....
 -----END PUBLIC KEY-----
 ```
-Which can be obtained with
+This can be obtained with:
 ```console
 ssh-keygen -e -m PKCS8 -f <path_to_public_key>.pub
 ```